"The miracle isn't that I finished. The miracle is that I had the courage to start."

 while maintaining a base level of fitness.
 Then, when their "season" returns, they regain a more intense,

-again next year.
+we begin again next year.
 Here are some of my suggestions for what to do until then:

 1) Realize that you will prevent both physical injury and emotional burn-out if you give yourself a little